 What Makes The Agile Editorial Calendar “Agile”

-The first version of the Agile editorial calendar is similar to the traditional.
-There is a column for the title, audience/target person, keywords, and due dates for each phase.
-The new additions are columns for the user story and acceptance criteria.
+The first version (V1) of my Agile editorial calendar was similar to the traditional one.
+There was a column for the title, audience/target person, keywords, and due dates for each phase.
+The new additions were columns for the user story and acceptance criteria.
 So far, my adventure in user story and acceptance criteria land has stuck.
 In addition to the blogging, I include user stories and acceptance criteria for emails, infographics, and a majority of my marketing efforts.
 It keeps me focused on my audience and has even improved my writing.

-We begin refining the Agile editorial calendar with the second iteration.
+We begin refining the Agile editorial calendar with the second iteration (V2).
 Because the user story includes the target audience, I removed that column to streamline.
-The biggest change between version one and two is the status column.
+The biggest change between V1 and V2 is the status column.
 Instead of three rows with due dates, I decided to remove the due date and instead use those rows to signal with the color orange where the post is in the production process, sort of like a Kanban board.
-I still have a place to indicate target publishing date, but as far as the other due dates, I removed them after realizing that they weren’t necessary as long as I hit the last one.
+I still have a place to indicate the target publishing date, but as far as the other due dates, I removed them after realizing that they weren’t necessary as long as I hit the last one.
 I was documenting for the sake of documentation, a very un-Agile approach.

 Another modification – a reflection of my new writing process – is to revise after review.
 I used to do a line edit before the peer review.
 However, I have swung and missed enough times to know that I don’t always get it right.
 Why put in the effort to perfect a piece if there are big flaws–informational or structural–that are wrong?
 The switch allows me to better “respond to change over following a plan,” the first principle of Agile marketing.

 My journey as both a marketer, an Agilist, and an Agile marketer continues.
 I’m excited to see where it takes me and how it will make me better at these aspects of my professional life.
 If there are any marketers, Agile or otherwise, I’d love to hear your thoughts.